 In the case of homosexuality, the theological and cultural questions are what those who “lie with a man as with a woman” and the “effeminate” did, that would be seen as so terrible, and why it would be seen as bad.
 In the case of women, it is what implications the Bible’s messages have for our creation purpose, how sin affected the world, the effect these commands would have had on relationships; and how it fits in with Jesus’ command to not lord it over another, and with the clear message that we should rather obey God than people.

 3) A different capacity for drawing from all over the Bible for examples and practices:

 There are women all over the Bible, and the overwhelming majority of them are recognized as women in every Bible translation.
 How they were treated and how God responded to them could be part of both the egalitarian and the complementarian argument.
 But most texts that are alleged to imply gay characters n the Bible have seldom – if ever – been understood to refer to gays before.

 While not all slippery slopes are a fallacy, accepting gay acts and women with authority are on two different parts of the mountain.
 The one does not “slip” towards the other.
 Do you need some examples?

 Let us draw up a diagram with women having equal authority (1) on the left, and men having more (2) on the right.
-And with groups who accept it when their leaders engage in same sex acts (A) on top, and groups who does not (B) at the bottom.
+And with groups who accept it when their leaders engage in same-sex acts (A) on top, and groups who do not (B) at the bottom.
 Liberals who believe in women’s equality and accept gay acts as right are in A1.

-The Catholic church have covered up a lot of disproportionally same sex child molesting, and kept the molesters employed.
+The Catholic church has covered up a lot of disproportionally same-sex child molesting, and kept the molesters employed.
 The Catholic church is not egalitarian.
 Women have no say at the Vatican.
 (A2)

 People clearly appear on both sides of gay-related issues whatever their way of thinking over women’s place in society.